-RLGS 3892 Grant Writing as Research and Community Engagement (4 Credits)
+RLGS 3892 Grant Writing for Community Engagement and Research (4 Credits)

-This service learning / community engagement course introduces student to non-profit work and to scholarship on non-profit activities.
+This community engagement course introduces student to non-profit work and to scholarship on non-profit activities.
 It connects students with community partners, continuing the department's commitment to experiential learning and to engagement with living faith communities.
-Students spend course time discussing scholarly research on grant writing and non-profit grant support and discussing logistical and other issues related to their service learning placements.
-This course is intended to help provide M.A. students with arenas for future research, including possible thesis topics, while also offering a unique practical opportunity for professional development.
-Experience in forming a 501(c)3 corporation and writing grant proposals will be an asset for students planning to work in non-profits as well as for those continuing on to doctoral work.
+Students spend course time discussing scholarship on grant writing and non-profit grant support and discussing logistical and other issues related to their community engagement partners.
+This course is intended to help provide advanced undergraduate and graduate students with arenas for future research, including possible thesis topics, while also offering a practical opportunity for professional development.
+Understanding 501(c)3 corporations and experience in writing grant proposals will be an asset for students planning to work in non-profits as well as for those continuing on to doctoral work.

 RLGS 3991 Independent Study (1-10 Credits)